CirroBuild/FrostiDocs/docs/operations/health-monitoring.md

 pairs called labels.

 QuestDB exposes a `/metrics` endpoint which provides internal system metrics in Prometheus format.
-To use this this functionality and get started with example configuration, refer to the
+To use this functionality and get started with example configuration, refer to the
 [Prometheus documentation](/docs/third-party-tools/prometheus/).